jkrusinski/mongoose101/README.md

 });
 ```

-To search for a specific user, pass an object with the desired query parameters.
+To search for a specific users, pass an object with the desired query parameters.
 Mongoose will return all documents that match this query.

 ``` javascript
 var User = require('./User');